 If a student receives a scholarship, it is generally renewed by maintaining the required cumulative grade point average associated with the scholarship and making normal academic progress toward a degree.
 Some scholarships are only for one year or term, and this is explained in the announcement letter.
 Some scholarship are based on financial need in addition to other criteria, and so the FAFSA needs to be completed each ensuing year to remain eligible for renewal.

 Scholarship renewal is reviewed at the end of each spring term for the next academic year’s renewal.
-Student’s also receive a warning letter after the fall term if their grade average is below the required renewal level.
-Specific criteria for eligibility and renewal can be found in the University’s catalogs and bulletins.
+Students also receive a warning letter after the fall term if their grade average is below the required renewal level.
+Specific criteria for eligibility and renewal can be found in your scholarship announcement letter or in the University’s catalogs and bulletins.

-For undergraduate students, we will ask that you provide the Financial Aid Office with documentation to support the data on the FAFSA.
-This involves signed and dated copies of student and parent federal tax returns(first two pages only, no need for tax schedules, etc), W-2 forms and a completed Creighton Aid Verification worksheet.
-If we ask for this material, please respond promptly.
+For undergraduate students, we will ask that your parents provide the Financial Aid Office with documentation to support the data they entered on the FAFSA.
+Parents are required to submit signed copies of their tax return, W-2 forms and a completed Creighton Aid Verification worksheet.
+If we ask for any supporting documents, please respond promptly.
 Offers of student aid cannot be finalized until verification has been completed.

 Generally speaking, students are allowed to use Federal funds when studying abroad.
 Every student participating in a Study Abroad program must complete a consortium agreement and submit program costs to the Financial Aid Office the semester prior to departure.

 Students paying Creighton University tuition for Study Abroad programs are allowed to receive federal and Creighton institutional funds.
-The Office of International Programs determines which programs qualify.
+The Global Engagement Office determines which programs qualify.